-DQ2 toggles when the system reads at addresses within those sectors that were selected for erasure.
+DQ2 toggles when the system reads at addresses within those sectors that have been selected for erasure.
 (The system may use either OE# or CE# to control the read cycles.)
 But DQ2 cannot distinguish whether the sector is actively erasing or is erase-suspended.
 DQ6, by comparison, indicates whether the device is actively erasing, or is in Erase Suspend, but cannot distinguish which sectors are selected for erasure.
 Thus, both status bits are required for sector and mode information.
-Refer to Table 32 on page 61 to compare outputs for DQ2 and DQ6.
+Refer to Table 27 to compare outputs for DQ2 and DQ6.

-Figure 8, on page 59 shows the toggle bit algorithm in flowchart form, and the section "DQ2: Toggle Bit II" explains the algorithm.
+Figure 8 shows the toggle bit algorithm in flowchart form, and the section "DQ2: Toggle Bit II" explains the algorithm.
 See also the RY/BY#: Ready/Busy# subsection.
-Figure 20, on page 75 shows the toggle bit timing diagram.
-Figure 21, on page 75 shows the differences between DQ2 and DQ6 in graphical form.
+Figure 20 shows the toggle bit timing diagram.
+Figure 21 shows the differences between DQ2 and DQ6 in graphical form.